 Something about ginseng in magic

 A branched root, sometimes similar to a human figure, is significant for ginseng from the point of view of both Asian and European traditions.
-According to the doctrine of Paracelsus, the healing properties of the plants manifest themselves in their shape (lungs - spotted leaves - lungs, liver - liver, ungulate - leaves reminiscent of kidneys, snake - aphrodisiac etc.).
+According to the doctrine of Paracelsus, the healing properties of the plants are expressed in their shape (lungs - spotted leaves - lungs, liver - liver, ungulate - leaves reminiscent of kidneys, stinking stink - aphrodisiac etc.).
 Roots with the shape of a human figure then act "holistically" and enjoy special respect.
 The most famous of these roots is the mandragor (see Harry Potter ), which ginseng can claim to replace.
-I remember a family narrative as a herbalist (my grandmother, the White Carpathians) healed my grandfather by bathing in the grated root of a common obsession she said she said grows in the garden by the fence (without ever seeing her) and reminds her shape small child.
+I remember a family narrative as a herbalist (my grandmother, the White Carpathians) healed my grandfather by bathing in the grated root of a common obsession that she said was said to grow in the garden by the fence (without ever seeing her) and to remind herself of her shape small child.
 (They are still there, they deal with chronic illnesses, wailing, love, success, myths, still like in Elizabeth Báthory's times, I can do it, if only seriously.)
 From what I read somewhere, it seems that Chinese ginseng the lines are similar to folk practices common to us, eg smoking against evil spirits, throwing roots behind each other (in the river) to fulfill wishes, etc., but it does not really make much sense here because there are details like throwing left or right hand, if you can watch over if I spit and I still have something.
 Do not try it yourself, without expert guidance at best, you will lose ginseng.

 Ginseng in TČM